Etiology of Scabies

 The primary symptom of scabies is intense pruritus, classically worse at night, although that timing is not specific to scabies.

 Erythematous papules initially appear in finger web spaces, flexor surfaces of the wrist and elbow, axillary folds, along the belt line, or on the lower buttocks.
 Papules can affect any area of the body, including the breasts and penis.
 The face remains uninvolved in adults.
 Burrows, usually on the wrists, hands, or feet, are pathognomonic for disease, manifesting as fine, wavy, and slightly scaly lines several millimeters to 1 cm long.
 A tiny dark papule—the mite—is often visible at one end.
 In classic scabies, people usually have only 10 to 12 mites.
 Secondary bacterial infection commonly occurs.

 Signs of classic scabies may be atypical.
 In Black people and other people with dark skin, scabies can manifest as granulomatous nodules.
 In infants, the palms, soles, face, and scalp may be involved, especially in the posterior auricular folds.
 In older patients, scabies can cause intense pruritus with subtle skin findings, making it a challenge to diagnose.
-In immunocompromised patients, there may be widespread nonpruritic scaling (particularly on the palms and soles in adults and on the scalp in children).
+In patients who are immunosuppressed, there may be widespread nonpruritic scaling (particularly on the palms and soles in adults and on the scalp in children).

 Crusted scabies (Norwegian scabies) is due to an impaired host immune response, allowing mites to proliferate and number in the millions; scaling erythematous patches often involve the hands, feet, and scalp and can become widespread.